Anthreon/movies/README.md

-# Getting Started with Create React App
+# React movie library application

+Find your favourite movie and add it to your own movie library.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with React framework
+Check package.json for used packages

 ## Available Scripts